mark-sivill-splunk/docker-compose-team-fortress-2-splunk/README.md

 # Overview

-Use docker-compose to build docker instances for Team Fortress 2 server and Splunk Frowarder.
-This work decomposes the docker-team-fortress-2-splunk github repository (https://github.com/mark-sivill-splunk/docker-team-fortress-2-splunk) by seperating Team Fortress 2 server and Splunk Forwarder into their own repsective docker containers and then coordinates the interaction between the containers by using a volume mapping.
+Use docker-compose to build docker instances for Team Fortress 2 server and Splunk Forwarder.
+This work decomposes the docker-team-fortress-2-splunk Github repository (https://github.com/mark-sivill-splunk/docker-team-fortress-2-splunk) by separating Team Fortress 2 server and Splunk Forwarder into their own respective docker containers and then coordinates the interaction between the containers by using a volume mapping.

 Configuring the location of the Splunk Server can be determined at runtime for simple examples, for more complex examples some of the forwarder configuration can be baked into the Splunk Forwarder docker image itself.
 Useful for when dealing with certificates in the forwarder.